Andreas Weiland: The 1980s and '90s

 Starting in the early 1980s, Weiland worked as a planning historian at the Department of Planning Theory of Aachen Technical University.
 As a planning historian, Weiland published a number of articles.
 An interdisciplinary article that crossed the boundary between urbanistics and discourse theory appeared in Jürgen Link's journal kultuRRevolution.
 This journal also published a number of his poems.

 He continued to write poetry and to correspond with poets, among them Jürgen Theobaldy, Erich Fried and perhaps also John Wieners, with whom he was already in touch in 1973 and Cid Corman until Corman died).

 When Weiland read his poetry, it was often in the context of art exhibitions, for example at the Villa Ichon cultural center in Bremen in 1986 in conjunction with Wilfried ("Willi") Seeba's exhibition.
 In Aachen, he read his poems in the Karmán Auditory during an event organized for him by Peter Klein of the renowned Buchhandlung Backhaus that also invited such poets as Volker Braun.
-And he read his poems in this university town when he was invited to so during the exhibitions of artists such as Lui Rummler and Peter Lacroix.
+And he read his poems in this university town when he was invited to do so during the exhibitions of artists such as Lui Rummler and Peter Lacroix.

 Weiland also participated in the art projects and exhibitions of the Canadian painter and printmaker Angelo Evelyn during the 1980s.
 In addition to reading his poems during single exhibitions of Evelyn, he wrote the text for Evelyn's catalogue "Burning Cloud and Other Themes" when the artist had a big exhibition in the RhoK (Flemish art academy) in Brussels in 1987.

-In 1987, Weiland participated in the feminist art project "Unter einem Himmel" ("Under one and the same sky") at the gallery of Schloss Borbeck, Essen, that was organized and curated by Doris Schöttler-Boll in 1986–1988.
+In 1987, Weiland participated in the feminist art project "Unter einem Himmel" ("Under one and the same sky") at the gallery of Schloss Borbeck, Essen, that was organized and curated by Doris Schoettler-Boll in 1986–1988.
 Here, he introduced the female Korean artist Eu-nim Ro to the public and read his poetry.
 Two years later, he participated in the project "Wo bleibst Du, Revolution?" ("Where are you waiting, Revolution?") at the Museum of Modern Art, Bochum, Germany.

 With Fang Weigui, Weiland translated 155 poems that were written by the ancient Chinese poet Bai Juyi.
 The book, which was published in Göttingen in 1999, was positively reviewed by Karl-Heinz Pohl (sinologue, Trier University) and by Wolfgang Kubin (poet and sinologue, Bonn and Beijing).